bnikolaus/CurseOfStrahdNotes/README.md

 - A few of us go Downstairs after 30 minutes of trying to figure out how darkvision works in Roll20 and we find a new party member a new Cleric Erasmus who actually probably likes elf's unlike some people
-- After another 30 minutes  of trying to figure out whats going on, Nikkey daringly decides to open a door, which Seabiscuit decided was better to open using a mage hand but Nikkey disagreed.
+- After another 30 minutes  of trying to figure out whats going on, Nikkey daringly decides to open a door, which Seabiscuit decided was better to open using a mage hand but Nikkey slapped that mage hand away.
+- The food everyone ate, was actually old and rotting and people are now getting poisened
-- Unprovoked Nilneak Decided to start Vandalizing Rose and Thorns house with Eldritch Blasts and gets attack by glass eyed dog.
-Nilneak is clearly not an animal lover and like vandalizing other peoples homes with eldritch blasts.
+- Unprovoked Nilneak just randomly decides to start vandalizing Rose and Thorns house with Eldritch Blasts and gets attacked by glass eyed dog.
+Nilneak is clearly not an animal lover and has never heard of arson.
-- On a Dare, Nikkey sprung a suit of Trap of Magical Armor, Skylarc wrestled with the Magical Armor and threw it off the Balcong, then Nikkey Jumped off a 30 story Balcony, which he rolled a crit to vanquish the armor and save the day
+- After what seems like forever they go upstairs and nn a Dare, Nikkey sprung a suit of Trap of Magical Armor, Skylarc wrestled with the Magical Armor and threw it off the Balcony, then Nikkey Jumped off a 30 story Balcony, which he rolled a crit to vanquish the armor and save the day
-- Nikkey wore a Tiger Rug cloak and used it to creatively ensare a Broom with a crit, and immediatly after Erebus rolled a crit and smashed it to peices...
+- As they searched more rooms found a Tigersking Rug/cloak and used it to creatively ensare a Broom with a crit, and immediatly after Erebus rolled a crit and smashed it to peices...
 Thats fucking Teamwork.
+- He also found a treasure chest full of some documents, magical scrolls, and procurred a poison dart from a trap.
+Poison was fatally strong enought kill someone.
 - Strahds Letter - Nikkey examined Strahds letter and begain forging Documents from Strahds handwritting
 ```
 To whomever reads this letter,